Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Experiments

-A fundamental scalability challenge of MUAD is revealed: consistent performance degradation occurs across all evaluated methods as category count increases.
+Several consistent conclusions emerge under the MUAD setting.
+(1) \gbb{Real-IAD Variety poses a more significant challenge than the original Real-IAD.
+Even at the same category scale (30 classes), the increased intra-class variance and higher resolution complexity in Real-IAD Variety lead to consistent performance drops across most baselines.} (2) A fundamental scalability challenge of MUAD is revealed: consistent performance degradation occurs across all evaluated methods as category count increases.
 Crucially, the magnitude of degradation is method-dependent, highlighting that different architectures possess varying levels of category generalization capability and robustness to scale-up.

-Methods leveraging powerful backbones (\eg, DINOv2-R~\cite{dinov2r}) and advanced architectures (\eg, Transformer decoders), such as Dinomaly and Dinomaly+, consistently achieve substantial performance superiority across all datasets.
+(3) Methods leveraging powerful backbones (\eg, DINOv2-R~\cite{dinov2r}) and advanced architectures (\eg, Transformer decoders), such as Dinomaly and Dinomaly+, consistently achieve substantial performance superiority across all datasets.
 This advantage is especially prominent on high-scale benchmarks, underscoring their effectiveness over normalizing flow-based (\eg, CFLOW-AD) or simpler backbone-based models (\eg, SimpleNet, UniAD, MambaAD).

+\gbb{The performance degradation of MUAD methods when scaling to a large number of categories primarily stems from two factors.
+First, as the number of categories increases, models often suffer from a capacity-diversity conflict, converging toward a ``generic'' feature space that loses category-specific nuances essential for spotting subtle anomalies.
+To address this, recent methods such as OneNIP~\cite{gao2024onenip} and LGC~\cite{lgc} introduce category-level information via explicit visual prompts or class-aware contrastive learning to resolve feature reconstruction and preserve class-specific details.
+Second, reconstruction-based multi-class models are susceptible to identity mapping.
+In these cases, the model's excessive generalization capability allows it to reconstruct the anomalies themselves rather than restoring them to a normal state, thereby failing to produce a significant residual for detection.
+The state-of-the-art Dinomaly~\cite{guo2025dinomaly} partially mitigates this by leveraging a more powerful vision encoder (\eg, DINOv2-R) and simple dropout to achieve more robust performance.}